zelikos/zeliblue/README.md

 ### setup-davincibox

-Sets up a [davincibox](https://github.com/zelikos/davincibox) container with distrobox.
+Sets up a [davincibox](https://github.com/zelikos/davincibox) container with toolbox.
 Optionally takes "refresh" as a parameter to rebuild the container with the latest version of davincibox.

 ### install-davinci

 Uses the `setup-davincibox` command, then installs DaVinci Resolve into davincibox, which also adds launchers to the app grid/menu for ease of use.
 DaVinci Resolve must be downloaded from [their website](https://www.blackmagicdesign.com/products/davinciresolve), and the installer passed to the command as a parameter.

 Example: `just install-davinci /full/path/to/DaVinci_Resolve_18.5.1_Linux.run`

-The full path to the installer is required, even if in the current directory.

 ### remove-davinci